mhaqqiw/python-selenium/README.md

 - Browser Selection
     - Will add another browser and can run headless
 - Dockerization
-    - Will Dockerfile to make easier to run with Docker
+    - Will add Dockerfile to make easier to run with Docker